Long-tailed tit

-The long-tailed tit or long-tailed bushtit (Aegithalos caudatus) is a common bird in the bushtit family found throughout Eurasia.
-An insectivore, it inhabits deciduous and mixed woodlands in addition to scrub, heathland, farmland, parks and gardens.
-It is a very small, long-tailed bird, being predominantly black and white with varying amounts of pink and grey.
+The long-tailed tit or long-tailed bushtit (Aegithalos caudatus) is a common bird species belonging to the bushtit family found throughout Eurasia.
+An insectivore, it inhabits deciduous and mixed woodlands as well as scrub, heathland, farmland, parks and gardens.
+The plumage of this small long-tailed bird is predominantly black and white with varying amounts of pink and grey.
 Northern subspecies are paler and have completely white heads, lacking the large dark eyebrows of southern populations.
-It is a social bird, forming compact family flocks of six to seventeen birds outside of the breeding season, when the flocks break up.
-It has a strong preference to nest in scrub areas, where the nest is often built in thorny bushes less than 3 m above the ground.
+It is a social bird that forms compact family flocks of six to seventeen individuals outside of the breeding season, when these flocks break up.
+It has a strong preference for nesting in scrub areas and often builds its nest in thorny bushes less than 3 m above the ground.